MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-alternate-email-address-for-power-bi.md

 # Using an alternate email address

-By default, the email address you used to sign up for Power BI is also used to send you updates about activity in Power BI.
+When you sign up for Power BI, you provide an email address.
+By default, Power BI uses this address to send you updates about activity in the service.
 For example, when someone sends you a sharing invitation, it goes to this address.

 In some cases, you might want these emails delivered to an alternate email address rather than the one you signed up with.
 This article explains how to specify an alternate address in Office 365 and in PowerShell.
 The article also explains how an email address is resolved in Azure Active Directory (Azure AD).